 4 .
 Poor hygiene habits

-Poor hygiene habits, such as not washing off make-up before bedtime or wearing dirty clothes without washing them right away can also contribute to acne.
+Poor hygiene habits, such as not washing makeup off before bedtime or wearing dirty clothes without washing them right away, can also contribute to acne.
 Acne sufferers should avoid picking or popping pimples because they risk developing scarring and making the acne worse.

 5. Improper diet